-Work to attain a minimum of a 25% reduction in the number of human-bear conflicts that resulted in the removal (lethal or nonlethal) of a bear through 2023.
+Work to reduce the number of human-bear conflicts that resulted in the removal (lethal or nonlethal) of bears.

-- 1. Train existing Division employees involved in black bear nuisance management on the policy for handling black bear incidents (W5WLD-03).
-Review the policy by June 19, 2013. - 2.
-Encourage land management agencies and other organizations (e.g. Boy Scouts, Girl Scouts....) to train employees and volunteers regarding the prevention of human-bear conflicts. - 3.
+- 1. Train existing Division employees involved in black bear conflict management on the policy for handling black bear incidents - 2.
+Encourage land management agencies and other organizations to train employees and volunteers regarding the prevention of humanbear conflicts. - 3.
 Continue to monitor black bear incidents through reporting and database updates. - 4.
-Evaluate and report progress by comparing the 2009-2011 threeyear average removal rates to subsequent three-year periods (four over the life of the plan) at the black bear Regional Advisory Council and Wildlife Board meetings. - 5.
+Evaluate and report progress by comparing the three year average removal rates to subsequent three-year periods (four over the life of the plan) at the black bear Regional Advisory Council and Wildlife Board meetings. - 5.
 Continue to provide land management agencies and the general public with standardized bear literature, signs and placards to deliver a consistent message about how to safely recreate and live in bear country.

 - 6. Encourage land management agencies and private campgrounds to provide bear proof storage containers and dumpsters (provide literature for designing bear proof containers). - 7.
 Continue to develop and evaluate aversive conditioning techniques to discourage human-bear conflicts. - 8.
-Coordinate with affected agencies when bear translocations are being considered as defined in Division policy (W5WLD-03). - 9.
-Develop a GIS coverage map that identifies areas of high human / bear conflict to help focus preventative efforts by 2016.
+Coordinate with affected agencies when bear translocations are being considered as defined in Division policy (W5WLD-03).